-Sunday Riley is a brand that has captured the attention of women with its seductive mix of high-priced, luxury-positioned skin-care products and its ties to today’s top fashion designers.
+Sunday Riley is a brand that has captured the attention of many with its seductive mix of high-priced, luxury-positioned skin-care products and its ties to today’s top fashion designers.
 This coupling, plus the brand’s cult-like status among beauty editors, has led many of our readers to ask us whether Sunday Riley products are deserving of the hype and worth the cost.
-The answer: yes and no, but mostly no, because skin care doesn’t have to be this expensive.
+The answer: yes and no, but regardless of the product, good skincare doesn’t have to be expensive.

-We explored the research on each of the ingredients in the NV-5 Ageless Complex, and we can state up front that this isn’t going to make anyone look ageless!
-While all of them have some benefit for skin, they’re not miracles in any way, they’re not expensive to include in formulas, and there’s no compelling reason to seek out products that contain them; they’re just some of the dozens of beneficial plant extracts.
-To repeat: These are not the ultimate answer by any means; it’s a sucker punch to believe otherwise, and it’ll hit you in your pocketbook.
+We explored the research on each of the ingredients in the NV-5 Ageless Complex.
+While all of them have some benefit for skin, they’re not ingredients that have comparative benefit to long established ingredients such as retinol, vitamin C and niacinamide, for example.
+They’re also not expensive to include in formulas, and there’s no compelling reason to seek out products that contain them; they’re just some of the dozens of beneficial plant extracts.

 Breaking them down, we found that the research shows prickly pear extract (also listed on the labels as Opuntia fruit and cactus extract) is the most beneficial ingredient in the NV-5 Ageless Complex because it has antioxidant properties and can also stimulate collagen production on sun-damaged skin, thanks to its ferulic acid content.